cheesyminecart/cheesyminecart.github.io/projects.markdown

 lang: en
 ---

-Here are the projects I am currently working on.
+Here are the projects I am currently working on/have worked on.

-## TheSpacer - My Personal Science Communication Blog
+## TheSpacer - My Science Communication Blog

--  Another website I maintain.
-I built this website using the [AstroPaper](https://github.com/satnaing/astro-paper) theme, and learned a lot about proper package management.
+I built this website using the [AstroPaper](https://github.com/satnaing/astro-paper) theme in order to learn how better to use the terminal.

--  As of 17/5/25, I have roughly 40 articles that I have written over the course of 2 years.
+-  As of 17/5/25, I have written 40 articles, each covering a different aspect.
+They represent a prototypical style that I hppe to pen
 -  You can see the website here: [](thespacer-blog.com)

 ## MindNiche - My Physics Notes' Organisation

+I run and maintain a physics notes site, [MindNiche](mindniche.org).
+This is intended to be a 'top-down' overview of physics concepts, similar to that of wikipedia, but with a more lighthearted writing style and xkcd-style comics pertaining to each subject.
+The hope is for this website to turn into an "all-in-one" resource for research papers, where links to various concepts in research papers can be accessed for better understanding

+I've attached some rough statistics below.
+The website uses a modified version of AnubisNekhet's [AnuPpuccin](https://github.com/AnubisNekhet/AnuPpuccin) theme and is built using [Obsidian Publish](https://obsidian.md/publish)

+**STATS (JUNE 2025):**

--
+- Words: 120k

 ## Research

-- In the Summer of 2024, I worked as a research intern for [Dr. Andreas Ritter](https://www.lsr.hku.hk/member/andreas-ritter-2/), a PostDoc at the [Hong Kong Laboratory for Space Research](https://www.lsr.hku.hk), where I learnt SHAPEX and prepared a presentation to teach people about my methods.
+- In the Summer of 2024, I worked as a research intern for [Dr. Andreas Ritter](https://www.lsr.hku.hk/member/andreas-ritter-2/), a PostDoc at the [Hong Kong Laboratory for Space Research](https://www.lsr.hku.hk), where I learnt SHAPEX and prepared a presentation using the [Manim](https://manim.community) python library.

 ## Astronomy Outreach

 - I have worked as a volunteer for the Hong Kong-based [Galaxy Scientific Group](https://www.astro.hk), where I taught children how to use telescopes by providing demonstrations of both the smart SeeStar S50 and various Celestron refractor telescopes.

 ## Academic Competitions

+I participated in academic competitions for both fun and the glory of victory.
+Attached below is a list of awards I received (in order of "impressiveness"):

+- IAAC '23 Hong Kong National Award, Gold Award (Top 2% of all participants)
+- British Astronomy and Astrophysics Olympiad Round 2 Bronze
+- UWaterloo Sir Isaac Newton Physics Competition Distinction
+- British Online Senior Physics Challenge Gold Award
+- British Physics Olympiad '24 Global Bronze I
+- Various Silver and Gold Awards for the British Senior Maths Challenge, or SMC.

+## Other things I did:
+There are a couple other things about my character that I think are important to note:

+- I am a hobbyist astrophotographer,
+- I was the leader of the Dungeons and Dragons (DND) club for my school during the 2023-24 and 2024-25 academic years, which taught me